JulienSOCQUET/gather_msg/README.md

 This ROS package is used to gather ROS messages in coherent structures (eg. gather PointCloud2 msgs and write them as a pcd file).

 ## gather_pcl_msg
-This node is used to gather PCL point clouds messages from a given topic and save the final point cloud to a designated path.
+This node is used to gather PointCloud2 messages from a given topic and save the final point cloud to a designated path.
 This node listens to the topic when it starts and terminates when user input CTRL-C.
 If the cloud data would surpass your memory capacity.
 Partition feature is available.
 You can read help info by
 ```bash